Pago Pago, American Samoa: 1970s and later

 In November 1970, Pope Paul VI visited Pago Pago on his way to Australia.

 Shortly after Christmas in 1970, a village fire destroyed the legislative chambers and adjacent facilities.
 It was decided that the new Legislature would be placed permanently in the center of the township of Fagatogo, the traditional Malae o le Talu, at a cost of $500,000.
 A triple celebration in October 1973 marked the dedication of the new Fono compound, its 25th anniversary, and the holding in Pago Pago of the Pacific Conference of Legislators.
 First Lady Lillian "Lily" Lee unveiled the official seal of American Samoa carved on ifelele by master wood-carver Sven Ortquist, which was mounted in front of the new Fono.
 The Arts Council Choir sang the territorial anthem, "Amerika Samoa", as composer HC Tuiteleleapaga Napoleone conducted.
 The territorial bird, lupe, and flower, mosooi, were officially announced during the same ceremony.

 Shipping in and out of Pago Pago experienced an economic boom from 1970 to 1974.
 Flights into Pago Pago International Airport continued to increase in the early 1970s, with the Office of Tourism reporting 40,000 visitors and calling for the construction of additional hotels.
 Service to American Samoa by air was offered by Pan American (four weekly flights), Air New Zealand (four weekly flights), and UTA (four weekly flights).
 From 1974 to 1975, records show that 78,000 passengers moved by air between the two Samoas and that Polynesian Airlines collected $1.8 million from the route.
 Pago Pago Harbor became a popular stop for yachts in the early 1970s.

 In 1972, Army Sp.
 4 Fiatele Taulago Teʻo was killed in Vietnam and his body was flown home to Pago Pago where his many awards were presented to his parents.
 The first Army Reserve Center was named after him.
 Two additional American Samoans were killed in the Vietnam War, Cpl.
 Lane Fatutoa Levi and LCpl.
 Fagatoele Lokeni in 1970 and 1968, respectively.

 In 1972, seven historical buildings in American Samoa were entered in the National Register of Historic Places of the United States, including Navy Building 38, Jean P. Haydon Museum, and the Government House.

 In 1985, the decision was made to privatize Ronald Reagan Shipyard.
 Southwest Marine, a company from San Diego, California, was selected to operate the shipyard under lease from the American Samoa Government.

 In 1986, the First Invitational Canoe Race was held in Pago Pago.

 On September 25, 1991, downtown Fagatogo received a new landmark: the Samoa News Building.
 The Executive Office Building in Utulei was dedicated on October 11, 1991.

+In 1999, the first international conference on the Samoan language was held in Pago Pago.